Kentucky vs. Providence Predictions & Picks - NCAA Tournament First Round

 Kentucky vs. Providence Predictions & Picks: Spread, Total - NCAA Tournament First Round

-Friday's contest between the Kentucky Wildcats (21-11) and Providence Friars (21-11) going head-to-head at Greensboro Coliseum has a projected final score of 75-71 (according to our computer prediction) in favor of Kentucky, who is listed as a slight favorite by our model.
-The game will start at 7:10 PM ET on March 17.
+Friday's game that pits the Kentucky Wildcats (21-11) versus the Providence Friars (21-11) at Greensboro Coliseum has a projected final score of 75-71 (based on our computer prediction) in favor of Kentucky, who is a small favorite in this matchup according to our model.
+Game time is at 7:10 PM on March 17.

-Based on our computer prediction, Providence is projected to cover the point spread (4.5) against Kentucky.
-The two sides are projected to go over the 144.5 total.
+Based on our computer prediction, Providence is a good bet to cover the spread, which currently sits at 4.5.
+The two sides are projected to exceed the 143.5 total.

 Kentucky vs. Providence Game Info & Odds